How to Detox From Bath Salts Safely

 Schedule I classifications refer to substances that are both illegal to sell and possess.
 Bath salts manufacturers skirt this ruling by altering their synthetic cathinones.

 They modify the chemical signatures enough that their products can go undetected at ports, effectively escaping regulation.
 In other words, these modified substances — although not legal — technically fit legal requirements, meaning people who recreationally use drugs can still access bath salts.

 Are you worried that someone in your family has access to bath salts?
 This substance presents a real cause for concern.
-To connect with us and our caring recovery specialists, call Zinnia Healing at (855) 430-9439 to learn about intervention methods and treatment options.
+To connect with us and our caring recovery specialists, call Zinnia Health at (855) 430-9439 to learn about intervention methods and treatment options.

 How Bath Salts Affect Your Brain